avr1h/avr1h.github.io/_posts/2024-02-10-street-photo-1.md

 title:  Faces of The Mediterranean - Rome (Volume 1)
 date:   2024-02-9 03:38:14
 description: Rome, Italy
-tags: street-photography
+tags: news
-categories: street photography
+categories: website updates
 ---
   <h2>Hello!</h2>
   <p>This will be the website that shall serve me and my cause diligently.</p>